sst/guide/_chapters/login-with-aws-cognito.md

 1. It creates a new `CognitoUserPool` using the details from our config.
 And it creates a new `CognitoUser` using the username that is passed in.

 2. It then authenticates our user using the authentication details with the call `user.authenticateUser`.
-If the authentication call is successful we can retreive a **user token** that we can then use for our subsequent API calls.
+If the authentication call is successful we can retrieve a **user token** that we can then use for our subsequent API calls.

 3. Since, the login call is asynchronous we return a `Promise` object.
 This way we can call this method directly and simply get the user token in return without fidgeting with callbacks.

 ### Trigger Login onSubmit

-To connect the above `login` method to our form simply replace our placeholder `handleSubmit` method with the following.
+{% include code-marker.html %} To connect the above `login` method to our form simply replace our placeholder `handleSubmit` method in `src/containers/Login.js` with the following.

 {% highlight javascript %}
 handleSubmit = async (event) => {